nestjs/docs.nestjs.com/content/middlewares.md

 The `'ab*cd'` route path will match `abcd`, `ab_cd`, `abecd`, and so on.
 The characters `?`, `+`, `*`, and `()` may be used in a route path, and are subsets of their regular expression counterparts.
 The hyphen ( `-`) and the dot (`.`) are interpreted literally by string-based paths.

+> info **Hint** Route wildcards do not work with fastify platform applications, since fastify [does not support wildcard routes](https://github.com/nestjs/nest/issues/972#issuecomment-516707805).

 #### Middleware consumer

 The `MiddlewareConsumer` is a helper class.
 It provides several built-in methods to manage middleware.
 All of them can be simply **chained** in the [fluent style](https://en.wikipedia.org/wiki/Fluent_interface).
 The `forRoutes()` method can take a single string, multiple strings, a `RouteInfo` object, a controller class and even multiple controller classes.
 In most cases you'll probably just pass a list of **controllers** separated by commas.
 Below is an example with a single controller: